-Sets the maximum time for which the server will retain records past their normal expiry to return them as stale records when the servers for those records are not reachable.
-The default is to not retain the record.
+If stale answers are enabled, max-stale-ttl sets the maximum time for which the server will retain records past their normal expiry to return them as stale records when the servers for those records are not reachable.
+The default is 1 week.
+The minimum allowed is 1 second; a value of 0 will be updated silently to 1 second.